GranittHQ/data-candiru-victims/README.md

 # Candiru Victim Database

-Granitt is tracking details about victims of Candiru's spyware based on publicly available information.
-This database is focused on individuals and small groups of people, so you won't find a single entry for the "more than 100 victims" [reported](https://www.microsoft.com/en-us/security/blog/2021/07/15/protecting-customers-from-a-private-sector-offensive-actor-using-0-day-exploits-and-devilstongue-malware/) by Microsoft in 2021.
-The goal is to make the records as comprehensive as possible by collecting and sorting published reports.
+This database tracks details about victims of Candiru's spyware.
+Each entry represents either an individual or a small group of people, such as a team of lawyers.
+For that reason, you won’t find a single entry for the "more than 100 victims" [reported](https://www.microsoft.com/en-us/security/blog/2021/07/15/protecting-customers-from-a-private-sector-offensive-actor-using-0-day-exploits-and-devilstongue-malware/) by Microsoft in 2021.
+The goal is to make each entry as comprehensive as possible by collecting and sorting published reports.
 The database is updated regularly as more information becomes available.

 ## How to view the data